Santa Maria del Soccorso (Rome Metro)

 Santa Maria del Soccorso is a surface station of Line B on the Rome Metro, named after the nearby church of Santa Maria del Soccorso.
 It is located on Via Tiburtina, at the junction with Piazza Santa Maria del Soccorso, Via del Frantoio and Via del Badile.
 It was opened on 8 December 1990.

+There is street art by Gomez in the Station.

+The station is in 5 minutes' walking distance from many cafes, restaurants, and shops.
+It connects directly with bus 450, and other bus services are nearby.